doddlesoft/shopper/docs/integrations/api/lists.md

 Notice how we're calling the `DELETE` method on the `/api/lists/1` endpoint.
 The `1` in the URL determines which list to delete.

 <!-- theme: warning -->
-> Please note, when deleting a list, this will also detach all items from the list and delete any items that aren't used anywhere else in your account.
+> Please note, when deleting a list, this will detach all items from the list and delete any items that aren't used anywhere else in your account.
+It will also detach the list from any meals that have previously been added to to.
 Just another way we keep our data nice and clean.

 ### Getting all meals for a specific list